Peruonto: Asia

 In a Thai tale titled Saen Pom, Thao Saenpom or Der Mann mit den Tausend Geschwüren ("The Man with a Thousand Warts"), a man named Saen Pom is covered from head to toe in warts, and works in the king's garden planting crops, including eggplant (in some versions, he waters them with his urine).
-One day, he sells the eggplants to the daughter of a local king, she eats it and becomes pregnat with a child.
+One day, he sells the eggplants to the daughter of a local king, she eats it and becomes pregnant with a child.
 After the princess gives birth to her son, the king gathers the male populace so that the boy can recognize his father.
 He also proclaims that whoever attends the gathering shall bring something in their hand which the boy will pick up is they are his father.
 Everyone assembles at the palace, but the boy remains still, until Saen Pom comes with a handful of rice on his hand, and the little boy goes towards him.
 The king, now knowing the cause of his public disgrace, orders his daughter, his grandson and Saem Pom to be cast adrift in the sea on a boat.
 His commands are carried out, and the trio is sailing to knowhere.
 However, god Indra appears to him and gives him a magic drum that can grant him three wishes.
 Saen Pom beats the drum and wishes for his warts to be removed; to rule a city named Thep Nakhorn; and for a golden cradle to be given to his son (which is why he is named U-Thong, 'golden cradle').
 Thus, Saen Pom, the princess and the boy (now named Prince U-Thong) live together in Thep Nakhorn before they move to Ayutthaya.